Program Goals

 Student Learning Outcomes

-- Global Self Awareness: Students will evaluate the effect of human agency on natural and cultural environments.
-(Local to Global)
+• Global Self-Awareness: Students will evaluate the effect of human agency on social, cultural, and natural environments.

-- Consequences of Global Change: Students will evaluate the effect of global change on local natural and cultural environments.
-(Global to Local)
+• Consequences of Global Change: Students will evaluate the effects of global change on local environments.

-- Cultural Diversity: Students will demonstrate their knowledge of other cultures, worldviews, and frames of reference to contextualize local and global issues.
+• Cultural Diversity: Students will demonstrate knowledge of other cultures, worldviews, and frames of reference and interrogate the implications of the cultural rootedness of their own perspectives.

 Rationale